 Click on this number to see all the locations listed.
 You can click on the link for any of them to view the post, page, or widget where you’ve added your contact form.

 And there you have it!
 You now know how to add a contact form in your WordPress post content, making it easier than ever for your site visitors to get in touch and even subscribe to your email list.

-If you’re looking for other places to add you WordPress contact forms, be sure to check out our roundup of the best places to place your contact form for more leads.
-Adding to that, make sure to track your WordPress form conversions so you know that the places you’re placing your contact form are converting.
+If you’re looking for other places to add your WordPress contact forms, be sure to check out our roundup of the best places to publish your contact form for more leads.
+Adding to that, make sure to track your WordPress form conversions so you know that the posts you’re adding your contact form to are converting.